Post-Surgical Stereotactic Radiotherapy (SRT) Versus GammaTile-ROADS (Radiation One and Done Study)

 12. Men and women of childbearing potential must be willing to employ adequate contraception throughout the study and for men for up to 3 months after completing treatment.

-13. Subjects must be fluent in English or Spanish language.
+13. Subjects must be fluent in English, Spanish, or another language the study site is prepared to obtain informed consent for in this trial.
 English speaking subjects will complete Neurocognitive assessments.
-Non-English speaking subjects will not complete the Neurocognitive assessments as the psychometric properties for translated tests are either not known or not as robust.
+Non-English-speaking subjects are trial-eligible but will not complete the Neurocognitive assessments as the psychometric properties for translated tests are either not known or not as robust.

 14. Willingness and ability to provide written informed consent and HIPAA authorization prior to performance of any study-related procedures.
 A legally authorized representative may provide consent if the potential subject lacks the capacity to provide consent themselves.